i-christian/school_management_system/deployment.md

 ## Deploy the Project

-Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.
+Now that you have Traefik in place you can deploy your  project with Docker Compose.

 **Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.